- Contact Us

 - login (for Dept. Members)

-We respectfully acknowledge that SFU Burnaby is located on the unceded Traditional Coast Salish Lands including the Tsleil-Waututh (səl̓ilw̓ətaʔɬ), Kwikwetlem (kʷikʷəƛ̓əm), Squamish (Sḵwx̱wú7mesh Úxwumixw) and Musqueam (xʷməθkʷəy̓əm) Nations.
+We respectfully acknowledge and that SFU Burnaby is located on the unceded Traditional and Contemporary Coast Salish Lands including the Tsleil-Waututh (səl̓ilw̓ətaʔɬ), Kwikwetlem (kʷikʷəƛ̓əm), Squamish (Sḵwx̱wú7mesh Úxwumixw) and Musqueam (xʷməθkʷəy̓əm) Nations.

 We also respectfully acknowledge that SFU Vancouver and SFU Surrey are also located on the Traditional Coast Salish Lands including Squamish (Sḵwx̱wú7mesh Úxwumixw), Tsleil-Waututh (səl̓ilw̓ətaʔɬ), and Musqueam (xʷməθkʷəy̓əm)Nations in the case of SFU Vancouver, and that SFU Surrey is located on, and serves many First Nations local to the campus including the Katzie (q̓icə̓y̓), Kwantlen, Kwikwetlem (kʷikʷəƛ̓əm), Qayqayt, Musqueam (xʷməθkʷəy̓əm), Semihamoo and Tswawassen Stó:lō Nations.